Kero76/Job-Offer/readme.txt

 Nothing here for the moment.

 == Changelog ==

+= 1.2.0 =
+Possibility to update an offer on post offer section and return modification on Job Offer setting.

 = 1.1.2 =
 Fixed update and delete for post.
 Now you can create, modify and delete every offer thanks to Job Offer settings.